yasirkula/UnityNativeGallery/README.md

 `NativeGallery.OpenSettings()`: opens the settings for this app, from where the user can manually grant permission in case current permission state is *Permission.Denied* (on Android, the necessary permission is named *Storage* and on iOS, the necessary permission is named *Photos*).

 `bool NativeGallery.CanOpenSettings()`: on iOS versions prior to 8.0, opening settings from within app is not possible and in this case, this function returns *false*.
 Otherwise, it returns *true*.

+### D. Utility Functions
+`NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height and mime type information of an image file without creating a *Texture2D* object.
+If mime type can't be determined, it will be *null*

 ## Example Code
 The following code has three functions: